ankerer/angular-table/README.md

   - No re-fetching on route change

 - Style the table nicely:

   - Responsive layout
   - Highlighted rows on hover
   - Sort/filter UI that feels clean and modern

+- Write unit tests for the `data-table.component.ts` in `data-table.component.spec.ts`

 ---